Usage Malay, English, Danish, German, Indonesian, Italian, Norwegian, Romanian, Swedish, Filipino, Tagalog

 Pronounced Pron. mə-lay-SEE-ə(Malay) mə-leh-SEE-a(Malay) mə-LEH-syə(Malay) mə-LEH-shə(Malay) mə-LAY-zhə(English) ma-LIE-zya(German) ma-lie-SEE-ya(Indonesian) ma-LIE-sha(Indonesian) ma-LIE-see-ah(Swedish) [key·IPA]

 Meaning & History

 From the name of the Malay people combined with the Greek suffix σία (sia).
-The ethnic name itself is of uncertain origin, possibly derived from Melayu or Malayu, the name of an ancient Sumatran kingdom, which may have been derived from Tamil மலை (malai) or Malayalam മല (mala) both meaning "hill, mountain" combined with Tamil ஊர் (ur) meaning "village, town".
+The ethnic name itself is of uncertain origin.
+It may come from Melayu or Malayu, the name of an ancient Sumatran kingdom, itself possibly derived from Tamil மலை (malai) or Malayalam മല (mala) both meaning "hill, mountain" combined with Tamil ஊர் (ur) meaning "village, town".
 Alternately, it may be from Malay laju meaning "fast, speedy".
-This has been the name of a country in Southeast Asia since 1963.
+This is the name of a country in Southeast Asia, which has been used since 1963.